-In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
-The term of the MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
-The MSR Revolver was upsized to \$45.0 million in September 2018.
+Freddie Mac MSR Revolver.
+In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "Freddie Mac MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
+The term of the Freddie Mac MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
+The Freddie Mac MSR Revolver was upsized to \$45.0 million in September 2018.
 The Company also has the ability to request up to an additional \$5.0 million of borrowings.
-On April 2, 2019, Aurora and QRS V entered into an amendment that increased the maximum amount of the MSR Revolver to \$100.0 million.
-In July 2021, the Borrowers entered into an amendment to the MSR Revolver that extended the revolving period for an additional 364 days with the option for two more renewals of 364 days each.
+On April 2, 2019, Aurora and QRS V entered into an amendment that increased the maximum amount of the Freddie Mac MSR Revolver to \$100.0 million.
+In July 2021, the Borrowers entered into an amendment to the Freddie Mac MSR Revolver that extended the revolving period for an additional 364 days with the option for two more renewals of 364 days each.
 At the end of the revolving period, the outstanding amount will be converted to a one-year term loan.
 Amounts borrowed bear interest at an adjustable rate equal to a spread above one-month LIBOR.
-At September 30, 2021 and December 31, 2020, approximately \$63.0 million and \$47.5 million, respectively, was outstanding under the MSR Revolver.
+At March 31, 2022 and December 31, 2021, approximately \$65.0 million and \$63.0 million, respectively, was outstanding under the Freddie Mac MSR Revolver.

-In September 2019, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Financing Facility"), to replace the MSR Financing Facility.
-Under the Fannie Mae MSR Facility, Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
-The maximum credit amount outstanding at any one time under the facility is \$200 million of which \$100 million is committed.
-Borrowings bear interest at a rate equal to a spread over one-month LIBOR subject to a floor.
-The term of the facility is 24 months subject to extension for an additional 12 months if the lender agrees beginning in the 20th month.
-The lender and Aurora have extended the term of this facility to November 1, 2021.
-The Company has guaranteed repayment of all indebtedness under the Fannie Mae MSR Financing Facility.
-At September 30, 2021 and December 31, 2020, approximately \$72.0 million and \$64.0 million, respectively, was outstanding under the Fannie Mae MSR Financing Facility.
-See Note 16 Subsequent Events for a description of the replacement facility.
+Fannie Mae MSR Revolving Facility.
+In October 2021, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Revolving Facility"), to replace the Prior Fannie Mae MSR Financing Facility.
+Under the Fannie Mae MSR Revolving Facility, Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
+The maximum credit amount outstanding at any one time under the Fannie Mae MSR Revolving Facility is \$150.0 million.
+The revolving period is 24 months which may be extended by agreement with the lender.
+During the revolving period, borrowings bear interest at a rate equal to a spread over one-month LIBOR subject to a floor.
+At the end of the revolving period, the outstanding amount will be converted to a three-year term loan that will bear interest at a rate calculated at a spread over the rate for one-year interest rate swaps.
+The Company has guaranteed repayment of all indebtedness under the Fannie Mae MSR Revolving Facility.
+At March 31, 2022 and December 31, 2021, approximately \$94.8 million and \$83.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.